b-cubed-eu/documentation/modelled-cubes/gee/prac-1/index.md

 ```

 ## Feature collections

 Feature collections work in a similar way to image collections, although the display parameters and filtering conditions are slightly different.
-For example, let's display International Boundaries as polygons (i.e. vectors)
+For example, let's display International Boundaries as polygons (i.e. vectors).

 ![gee_screenshot3](gee_1_11.png)

 ```js